modera/foundation/MF-UPGRADE-3.0.md

  without BC break because we it is not possible to change a signature of methods defined in an interface.
  * Remove deprecated \Modera\FileRepositoryBundle\StoredFile\UrlGeneratorInterface and
  \Modera\FileRepositoryBundle\StoredFile\UrlGenerator.
+ * modera_security/password_strength must be enabled by default, remove "enabled" flag and corresponding logic